-We expect to receive total estimated net proceeds of approximately \$ million, based on the midpoint of the estimated price range set forth on the cover of this Prospectus, after deducting estimated underwriting discounts and commissions and expenses of this offering that are payable by us.
-If the underwriters exercise million, after deducting estimated underwriting discounts and commissions and expenses of this offering that are payable by us.
-Each \$1.00 increase (decrease) in the public offering price per ADS would increase (decrease) our net proceeds, after deducting estimated underwriting discounts and commissions and expenses of this offering that are payable by us, as set forth on the cover of this Prospectus, remains the same.
+We expect to receive total estimated net proceeds of approximately \$198.8 million, based on the initial public offering price, after deducting estimated underwriting discounts and commissions and expenses of this offering that are payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds from this offering will be approximately \$229.6 million, after deducting estimated underwriting discounts and commissions and expenses of this offering that are payable by us.

 As of June 30, 2014, we had cash and cash equivalents of approximately \$244,000.
-We currently expect that we will use the net proceeds from this offering, together with the net proceeds of a bridge financing we entered into on May 30, 2014 with NBFPII, providing for the availability to us of &8.4 million, and an additional bridge financing we entered into on August 6, 2014 with BVF Forward (an affiliate of BVF Partners LP, which is itself affiliated with certain of our principal shareholders), providing for the availability to us of \$10.0 million.
-As of the date of this Prospectus, we have drawn down the full &8.4 million and \$10.0 million under the bridge financings with NBFPII and BVF Forward, respectively.
-We anticipate using the net proceeds from this offering and both bridge financings, and cash and cash equivalents on hand, as follows:
+We currently expect that we will use the net proceeds from this offering, together with a fully drawn down €8.4 million principal amount bridge financing we entered into on May 30, 2014 with NBFPII, a fully drawn down \$10 million principal amount additional bridge financing we entered into on August 6, 2014 with BVF Forward (an affiliate of BVF Partners LP, which is itself affiliated with certain of our principal shareholders), and cash and cash equivalents on hand, as follows: